 Comprehensive legal, technical, and strategic experience protecting innovations

-Our Electronics and Information Technology practice includes more than 250 attorneys and professionals dedicated to serving our clients’ intellectual property needs.
-Many hold advanced degrees in relevant scientific disciplines such as electrical engineering, computer science, biomedical engineering, mechanical engineering, and physics.
-A significant number have substantial research and/or industry experience, and many joined Finnegan after holding positions in industry, at universities, or as examiners with the U.S. Patent and Trademark Office.
+Our Electronics and Information Technology practice includes attorneys and professionals with degrees in relevant scientific disciplines such as electrical engineering, computer science, biomedical engineering, mechanical engineering, and physics, as well as attorneys with extensive experience in brand management and protection.
+Many joined Finnegan after holding positions in industry, at universities, or as examiners with the U.S. Patent and Trademark Office.

 Advancements in artificial intelligence (AI) and machine learning (ML) present novel challenges for businesses looking to invest in intellectual property.
 Protecting those investments and understanding the innovation landscape is where Finnegan comes in.